Skip to content

 /readyz status Traffic decision How to interpret it

-ready accept framework is alive, the selected provider is registered, and provider health passed.
+ready accept framework is alive, the selected provider is registered, lifecycle preflight is ready or no-op, and provider health passed.

 provider_unconfigured drain framework is alive, but the selected provider is not registered in this process.